ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ```

 * `:use_backtrace_gdb_reporter`
-  Set this value to true if you project use gcc compiler and you want to collect
-  backtrace from test runners which fail with **Segmentation fault** error.
-  The .fail files will contain testsuite with information, which test failed.
-  Backtrace is fully integrated with **junit_tests_report** plugin.
+  When a test file runs into a **Segmentation Fault**, the test executable
+  immediately crashes and further details aren't collected.
+By default, Ceedling
+  reports a single failure for the entire file, specifying that it segfaulted.
+  If you are running gcc or clang (llvm), then there is an option to get more
+  detail!

+  Set `:use_backtrace_gdb_reporter` to `true` and a segfault will trigger Ceedling to
+  collect backtrace data from test runners.
+It will then run each test in the
+  faulted test file individually, collecting the pass/fail results as normal, and
+  providing further default on the test that actually faulted.

   **Default**: FALSE

   **Note:**

-    The configuration can be combined together with
+    The configuration option requires that it be combined with the following:

     ``` yaml
     :test_runner:
         :cmdline_args: true
     ```

-    After setting **cmdline_args** to **true**, the debuger will execute each test
+    If a test segfaults when `cmdline_args` has be set to `true`, the debugger will execute
-    case from crashing test file separately.
-The exclude and include test_case patterns will
-    be applied, to filter execution of test cases.
+    each test independently in order to determine which test(s) cause the segfault.
+Other
+    tests will be reported as normal.

-    The .gcno and .gcda files will be generated and section of the code under test case
+    When enabled, .gcno and .gcda files will be generated automatically and the section of the
-    causing segmetation fault will be omitted from Coverage Report.
+    code under test case causing the segmetation fault will be omitted from Coverage Report.

-    The default debugger (**gdb**)[https://www.sourceware.org/gdb/] can be switch to any other
+    The default debugger (gdb)[https://www.sourceware.org/gdb/] can be switched to other
-    via setting new configuration under tool node in project.yml.
-At default set to:
+    debug engines via setting a new configuration under the tool node in project.yml.
+    By default, this tool is set as follows:

     ```yaml
       :tools: